 The above council website also details the off-leash parks available in the area.
 From north to south the off-leash parks are Minnamurra Headland, Bombo Beach Headland, Kaleula Reserve in Kiama, Marsden Headland in Kiama, Gerringong Headland and Black Head in Gerroa.

-Out of the ones that I’ve visited, Bombo Beach Headland is particularly good.
+Out of the ones that I’ve visited, I particularly recommend Bombo Beach Headland.
 Although the area isn’t entirely fenced, it’s on an isolated headland and there’s no roads nearby, except at the carpark.
-There’s plenty of room to run around and a handful of agility equipment, too.
+There’s plenty of room for pups to run around and even some agility equipment.

 No matter where you’re staying in the region, an off-leash area shouldn’t be too far away.
 Once again, maps are available on the website plus displayed prominently on signs around the areas.
 Note that your dog should only be allowed off-leash if it is sociable and returns reliably when called.